zainabed/zainabed-blog/content/tutorials/spring-boot-controller-test/index.md

 ```
 The code above is self-explanatory, but we'll go over a few topics.
+* The most crucial sentence in the preceding snippet is `@WebMvcTest(UserController.class)`, which lightens the test suite by removing the Spring Boot application context.

 * The `createUser` method takes a `User` object request and passes it to the serice, which saves it in the database and returns the saved User object as a response.